-No. Classifcation Description Key Risk Mitigation Risk L evel Indicators Inherent Residual Remuneration Committee, Board of Directors, and other working groups, for example, risk Management Working Group, etc. each committee's powers and responsibilities are specified.
+However, there must be transparency in the company's commercial operations and a power balance.
+The company has established a management structure that includes the Board of Directors, Audit Committee, Nomination, and Remuneration Committee, Board of Directors, and other working groups, for example, risk Management Working Group, etc. each committee's powers and responsibilities are specified.
 The company has also appointed independent third parties to join the Board of Directors of 4 people out of a total of 7 directors, three of whom serve on the company's audit committees to serve as checks and balances for decision making, including considering and approving various items before presenting them to the shareholders' meeting.
 Furthermore, the Company has established a policy on related party transactions, which covers details about entering into transactions with people who might have a conflict of interest by limiting the vote to approve the list of connected people.

 In addition, the Company employs an external expert who works independently and directly under the Audit Committee to provide an internal audit unit.
 Its primary responsibility is to maintain the internal control system in compliance with the specified system.
 This is to ensure transparency and power balance in the company's management for the shareholders.